gazebosim/sdformat/Migration.md

 ### Deprecations

+1. **sdf/Filesystem.hh**: The functions within the Filesystem.hh file have
+   been deprecated.
+Please use the equivalent functions found in Ignition Common.
 1. **sdf/Exception.hh**: The Exception class within libsdformat is deprecated, and was not used by libsdformat.
 If you need exception handling, please consider std::exception.